 To illustrate how the board has synthesized the various factors described above into a comprehensive executive compensation program, the following example is offered.
 The board has identified the need for loan and deposit growth as strategic priorities.
-To facilitate such growth, the board has expanded the bank's area of operation, supported the acquisition of the talent needed to engage in secondary-market lending, and is refining the Company's risk profile in order to provide the foundation upon which success in these areas can be built.
+To facilitate such growth, the board has strategically adjusted the geographic area available for deposit gathering, entered the cannabis banking space, and is refining the Company's risk profile in order to provide the foundation upon which success in these areas can be built.
 The desired business impact of these items, and the success of the executives in achieving those impacts, as measured against specific goals, are the framework of the compensation program.

 The same factors have been utilized by the Committee in setting the performance ranges and corresponding bonus opportunities.
-With respect to ROAA, the Committee adopted a 9% variation from "Target" for both the "Threshold" and "Superior" goal levels.
+With respect to ROAA, the Committee adopted a 10% variation from "Target" for both the "Threshold" and "Superior" goal levels.
 The determination in this regard utilized the process outlined above and particularly takes into consideration historical Company performance, current and near-term strategic goals, and recent market and other macro-economic trends.
-With respect to Earnings Per Share, the Committee determined that a 7% variation from "Target" for "Threshold" and "Superior" goal levels based upon its analysis of the interest-rate environment, its anticipation of a resulting increase in the cost of funds, and an anticipated decrease in the demand for residential mortgage financing due to higher retail-level interest rates and a continued shortage of inventory.
+With respect to Earnings Per Share, the Committee determined that an 8% variation from "Target" for "Threshold" and "Superior" goal levels based upon its analysis of the interest-rate environment, its anticipation of a resulting increase in the cost of funds, and an anticipated decrease in the demand for residential mortgage financing due to higher retail-level interest rates and a continued shortage of inventory.
 The anticipated lower demand also is influenced by macro-economic factors such as unemployment, inflation, and generalized uncertainty in the economic markets in the bank's area of operation.
-With respect to Efficiency Ratio, the Committee adopted a 5% variation from "Target" for both the "Threshold" and "Superior" goal levels.
-This determination is based upon the Company's consistent performance against this measure over time impacted by what the Committee anticipates will be an economic climate where efficiency will suffer due to higher cost of funds, together with the other factors that underlie the Company's Profit Plan.
+With respect to Adjusted Efficiency Ratio, the Committee adopted a 4% variation from "Target" for "Threshold" and "Superior" goal levels will be an economic climate where efficiency will suffer due to higher cost of funds, together with the other factors that underlie the Company's Profit Plan.
 Finally, with respect to Charge Offs, a 5% variation from "Target" for "Threshold" and "Superior" goal levels takes into consideration Trustco Bank's historic good performance with respect to credit quality in general, and charge offs in particular, while also accounting for potentially negative economic factors such as unemployment, rising interest rates, and elevated inflation.